MicrosoftDocs/dynamics365smb-docs/business-central/keyboard-shortcuts.md

 > [!NOTE]
 > The keyboard shortcuts described here refer to the U.S. keyboard layout.
 The layout of the keys on other keyboards may not correspond exactly to the keys on a U.S. keyboard.

-Most of the shortcuts are the same no matter whether the operating system is Windows or macOS.
+Most of the shortcuts are the same whether the operating system is Windows or macOS.
 However, some shortcuts differ for macOS.
-These are indicated in parentheses in the tables in the following sections.
+These are indicated with brackets in the following sections.

 > [!NOTE]
 > In addition to the global keyboard shortcuts described in this topic, a number of business-specific shortcuts are available.
 For example, in the generic version of [!INCLUDE[prodshort](includes/prodshort.md)], F9 posts a document and Ctrl+F7 shows the financial entries for a record.
 (These may be different in you solution.)
 The keyboard shortcut is shown in the tooltip for the action in question.